bvbohnen/X4_Customizer/Documentation.md

    - Added Settings.root_file_tag.
    - Adjusted cat unpacker to no longer treat egosoft's bad empty file hashes as changed files.
    - Updates to content.xml generation, and support for updating an existing content file with new dependencies.
+ * 1.23
+   - Added extension_whitelist and extension_blacklist settings to control which extensions are loaded by the customizer.
+   - Fixed content.xml not being generated, introduced by 1.22.